The Great Father

-The Great Father is a 2017 Indian Malayalam-language neo-noir crime thriller film directed by Haneef Adeni and jointly produced by Prithviraj Sukumaran, Arya, Santhosh Sivan, and Shaji Nadesan under the banner of August Cinema.
+The Great Father is a 2017 Indian Malayalam-language neo-noir crime thriller film directed by Haneef Adeni and produced by August Cinema.
 It stars Mammootty, Arya, Sneha, Anikha, Malavika Mohanan, Santhosh Keezhattoor, Balaji Sharma and Kalabhavan Shajon, with Shaam in a guest appearance.

 The Great Father was released on 30 March 2017 to positive reviews from critics and became a commercial success at the box office.

 Plot

 David Nainan is a busy businessman in Kochi, who returns home from his office to find his 10-year-old daughter Sarah lying unconscious after being brutally abused.
 David gets distraught and takes her to the hospital where his wife Dr. Michelle David works.
 Sarah recovers and reveals that she was attacked by none other than Joker, a notorious serial killer known for killing teenagers and police officers.
 An enraged David and Michelle decide to find and kill him to protect other girls.

 David begins his own investigation, which causes CB-CID Andrews Eapen IPS to become suspicious of him, who was in a hurry to catch Joker.
 Eapen's friend Samuel was killed by Joker when he try to catch him.
 Eapen discovers that Sarah was one of the Joker's victims and aggressively questions her at home, where David warns Eapan for distraughting his daughter.
 David and Eapan starts receiving calls from the Joker, who is rumoured to be hiding in his safehouse at Gavi.
 They both heads to Gavi for killing Joker.

 After getting into Joker's safehouse in Gavi, Joker attacks Eapan and David, where Eapen is badly thrashed and falls unconscious.
 However, David brutally kills Joker by stabbing his eyes using a dagger and pushes him into a cliff.
 In the aftermath, Eapan asks David about Joker's identity, where David reveals that Joker was actually his office worker James.
 Eapan also admits to having wanted to kill Joker.
 David returns to his home after being satisfied in killing the person who had abused Sarah.